Read more about our Sharpes Growers.

 Martinborough, Wairarapa, NZ

-Maize is a core part of the diverse operation at Glen Eden, run by Mark and Susannah Guscott, and they love being a supplier to a family-owned business that shares the same values they do.
+Maize is a core part of the diverse operation at Glen Eden, run by Mark and Susannah Guscott.
+They love being a supplier to a family-owned business that shares the same values they do.

 The Guscotts plant about 40 hectares of maize a year at their 800 hectare Martinborough farm, supplying about 400 tonnes annually to Sharpes.

-Mark says the farm is half flat, half hill country, with a range of sheep and beef stock classes, and a bunch of different crops.
+Mark says the farm is half flat, half hill country, with a range of sheep & beef stock classes and a bunch of different crops.
 Diversity and thinking outside the square appeal to him, and he likes a challenge when it comes to farming.

 “Our big focus is on producing products people actually want.
 A large part of our business is lambs to Atkins Ranch, North America.”